LotusTM/Kotsu/README.md

 And a lot more under the hood.
 We just didn't have time to document all features.
 Yet.

+## Browsers support

+### JavaScript

+Works in:

+IE9+, Edge 12+, Chrome 21+, Firefox 28+, Safari 6.1+, Opera 12.1+, Opera Mobile 12.1+, iOS Safari 7.1+, Android 4.4+.

+If you need to support advanced ES6 features in IE11 and below like `Promise` or `Objest.assign`, uncomment `import 'babel-polyfill'` in `main.js`.
+See details [here](https://babeljs.io/docs/usage/polyfill/).

+Default build shipped with jQuery 3.1.0+ which doesn't support IE8.
+Replace it with pre 3.0.0 version if you need support of IE8.

+### CSS

+Default layouts powered by [Ekzo](https://github.com/ArmorDarks/ekzo.sass), which implies following requirements to fully work:

+IE10+, Edge 12+, Chrome 21+, Firefox 28+, Safari 6.1+, Opera 12.1+, Opera Mobile 12.1+, iOS Safari 7.1+, Android 4.4+.

+Provides graceful degradation for IE9 and IE8.
+Details can be found [here](https://github.com/ArmorDarks/ekzo#browsers-support).

+If you don't want support of IE9 and below, remove `IE()` macro call from base layout.

+### Outdated Browser message

+In IE9 and below will be displayed banner before page content with message that user's browser is outdated and link to [Outdated Browser](http://outdatedbrowser.com).
+If you don't want that message to be displayed, remove `OutdatedBrowser()` macro call.

 ## License

 Copyright 2014 LotusTM.
 Licensed under the [Apache 2.0 license](https://github.com/LotusTM/Kotsu/blob/master/LICENSE.md).